Disclaimer: Partnerships & affiliate links help us create better content. Learn how.

 Best VPNs for Torrenting

-NordVPN is arguably the best VPNs on the market today.
+NordVPN is arguably one of the best VPNs on the market today.
 With over 5,200 P2P-optimized servers in its network, NordVPN offers a perfect mix of quality and affordability.
 It also outperforms almost every other premium service in terms of performance and security.

 Best of all, NordVPN is based in privacy-friendly Panama, which bodes well for users seeking protection from government surveillance.